rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 ### Utilization of supplemental array to manage Trial by trial observations

-Upon returning to developting this function, the process had been modified slightly by experimental procedures.
+Upon returning to developing this function, the process had been modified slightly by experimental procedures.
 The solution was intially combursome, but near functional.
 However, with new information and distance from project, a solution to further utilize the recordeventdata function was selected, therby abandoning the array.
 Additional rationale:

 Using the existing recordEventData function to store and manage your data could indeed simplify your process and reduce redundancy.
 By leveraging the embedded data already captured, you can streamline the process of updating and calculating necessary values.